Personal Log, Stardate 54003.4: As Baldwin is being towed by Wildfire, I have been released from sickbay. Patrick and Tiana are doing good as well.

 “How hard do you think it will be to turn him.”

-"Turning him is the easy part.
-Making sure he stays alive, that's another thing."
+“Turning him is the easy part since he’s willing to turn.
+Making sure he stays alive, that’s the hard part.”

 As Amanda turned to give others a chance to see the baby, she made a comment to Bridget.
 “Good luck keeping him in line,” she said.